mabbason/botkeeper/README.md

 with and I realized it would only take just a teensie bit more effort to turn it into a CLI program.

-The CLI program is run in NodeJS by `cd` in the `cli-program` directory and running `node botRunner`.
+The CLI program is run in NodeJS by `cd` into the `cli-program` directory running `npm install` and then running `node botRunner` for each time to run the program.

 ## Fullstack

+The fullstack program is run by `cd` into `fullstack/server` folder, and run `npm install` then running `npm run dev`, this will start the server on port 5001 and restart it for changes to the backend.
+Keep that terminal window open while opening a second terminal to start the frontend. `cd` into `fullstack/client` folder and run `npm install` and run `npm start`.
+This should autimatically open a browser window with the frontend app running in it.
+If it doesn't, then open a browser window and navigate to `http://localhost:3000`.

+During the course of running the fullstack app, websocket connections will be made over port 5002.
+Typically there shouldn't be any conflicts but if there are that may be why.

 ### Event Streaming